 Incentives to encourage the use of renewable energy sources include tax reductions, the possibility of increased fees when selling power to the grid and Board of Investment (BOI) promotions.
 The BOI offers several privileges for various investments involved with energy conservation and alternative energy.
 Investment projects are entitled to exemption from import duty on machinery and an eight-year cap-free exemption on corporate tax.

-- Visit the Thailand Board of Investment to see which activities are eligible
+- Visit the to see which activities are eligible

 There is no organised rubbish collection in many rural areas.
 Traditionally, waste in rural areas was mainly organic and food waste which can be used as fuel and animal feed.
 However, the introduction of plastic food wrappers and household items has resulted in litter problems.